Rochester Stories 1. The Rochester Urologist

 The plan was meet halfway in Cortland but I missed the turn.
 Instead of Cortland I took Corning.
 Instead of sailing to Syracuse, I was heading westward for Ithaca and when finally I emerged, found myself at the wrong end of an equilateral triangle equidistant from the starting point and destination.

-Now driving north and east, the winding highway and the softness and the trees bucolic bursting after all the rain these hot mid summer days.
+Now finally driving north and east, the winding highway and the softness and the trees bucolic bursting after all the rain these hot mid summer days.
 And more names gliding past.
 Homer’s out there somewhere and Marathon and Virgil too and Dryden.
 An odyssey through Central New York where settlers took Indian land after the Revolutionary War.
 The Surveyor General parceled it out in 1790 thereabouts.
 Indian land.
 Of course.
 He was a classical scholar.
 Wouldn’t you know.

 There are guardian angels in this world and more than one has crossed my path.
-I apologized and she said:
+I was lost and apologized and she said: “Take your time and be careful.
+I’ll find a place to park.
+Call me when you’re close.
+Don’t worry, I’ll play Wordle”.

 And there she was waiting in the gray Ford Hybrid Truck.
 He parked the rusty Pathfinder in the lot near McDonalds.
 He tapped on the window.
 She unlocked the doors.
 He threw his bag on the back seat and climbed in.
 They headed north and west towards Lake Ontario and Rochester, the home of Eastman Kodak and Genesee beer, a city of universities, neat hospitals and lilac trees and Frederick Law Olmsted gardens and parks laid out and old oak trees, Susan B Anthony, Fredrick Douglas and the cradle graves.
 Solid brick and modest wooden homes and bungalows, shady streets and a neighborhood pub on the corner.